First Aid

 Employers must:

-Workplace First Aid Assessment
+Workplace First Aid Risk Assessment

 A workplace first aid risk assessment is a process used to determine the risk level which will determine what first aid services, first aid kits, and supplies are required.
 The assessment must be conducted by a competent person in consultation with the occupational health and safety committee, safety representative, or workers.
 [OHS General Regs., S. 9.3 (3)]